ONSdigital/ras-compose/README.md

 The following components are here to provide a Spring Cloud Netflix environment around the application components:

-  * [ras-gateway](https://github.com/ONSdigital/ras-gateway) - a Spring Cloud implementation of Zuul.
+  * [ras-gateway](https://github.com/ONSdigital/ras-gateway) - a Spring Cloud annotation-driven implementation of Zuul.
   * [ras-registry](https://github.com/ONSdigital/ras-registry) - the Spring Cloud single-annotation implementation of Netflix Eureka.
-  * [ras-authentication](https://github.com/ONSdigital/ras-authentication) - a forked copy of the [Cloud Foundry UAA component](https://github.com/cloudfoundry/uaa), but stripped back to version 3.9.1 because versions 3.9.2 and 3.9.3 fail to start using the Cloud Foundry supplied Quick Start instructions (`./gradlew run`)
+  * [ras-authentication](https://github.com/ONSdigital/ras-authentication) - a forked copy of the [Cloud Foundry UAA component](https://github.com/cloudfoundry/uaa), stripped back to version 3.9.1 because versions 3.9.2 and 3.9.3 fail to start using the Cloud Foundry supplied Quick Start instructions (`./gradlew run`)
-  * [ras-config](https://github.com/ONSdigital/ras-config) - the Spring Cloud single-annotation config server.
-This is not currently in use as Spring Boot clients don't seem to be able to retrieve their properties from it out-of-the-box.
+  * [ras-config](https://github.com/ONSdigital/ras-config) - the Spring Cloud single-annotation config server. *This is not currently in use as Spring Boot clients don't seem to be able to retrieve their properties from it out-of-the-box, using the Spring-supplied example code*.
-  * [ras-config-files](https://github.com/ONSdigital/ras-config-files) - test config properties for [ras-config](https://github.com/ONSdigital/ras-config).
-Not currently in use.
+  * [ras-config-files](https://github.com/ONSdigital/ras-config-files) - test config properties for [ras-config](https://github.com/ONSdigital/ras-config). *Not currently in use*.

+## Developer machine setup

-# How To Guide Getting Dev Environment Up For Ubuntu 16.04 Or Derivative (e.g. Mint 18)
+The following is a how To guide for getting a dev environment up For ubuntu 16.04 or derivative (e.g. Mint 18)

-## Preamble
+### Preamble

 This guide is written after trial on Linux Mint 18, hence may have text fields in example related to this.
 Linux Mint 18 is a derivative of Ubuntu 16.04, all commands should work.

-## Introduction
+### Introduction

 This guide should step you through the steps needed to get a default Linux distro to the point where you can spin up docker containers on your machine.
 Each container will pull down the relevant source code to run the